12 Days of Giveaways: Win four tickets to Broadway's Anastasia valued over $500 | Curated

 Theatre fans will be in heaven this winter as Broadway Across Canada (BAC) is coming to town with one of its most dazzling musicals.

-Anastasia is playing at the Northern Alberta Jubilee Auditorium from February 21 to 26, and it’s the perfect opportunity to see the Tony Award-nominated, Drama Desk Award-winning production here in Edmonton.
+Anastasia is playing at the Queen Elizabeth Theatre from March 7 to 23, and it’s the perfect opportunity to see the Tony Award-nominated, Drama Desk Award-winning production here in Vancouver.

 Inspired by the beloved films, Anastasia transports the audience from the twilight of the Russian Empire to the euphoria of Paris in the 1920s.
 We meet a brave young woman, Anya, trying to uncover the mystery of her past.